pqvst/cafeandcowork/data/taipei/oromo-cafe-xinyi.md

   - tea.jpg
 ---

-The first of three OROMO CAFE locations in Taipei, this one is located near Taipei 101.
-It's a popular retro-style cafe, ideal for working and studying with comfortable seats.
-The cafe is filled with old retro decorations, giving it a very interesting vibe.
+A popular retro-style cafe near Taipei 101.
 They open at 7:30 on weekdays so it's great if you need to get an early start to your day.
-Every seat has access to power.
-The WiFi isn't the best though (usually quite slow and can stop working, so it's good to have a backup hotspot).
-Decent drinks selection, and very cheap!
-Plenty of seats, and usually not very crowded in the morning.
-However, it can get quite busy in the afternoon.
-When it's crowded it can feel a little cramped.
-The restroom is very dark.
+It's ideal for studying or working for a long time since the seating is very comfortable and there is power every where.
+The WiFi is however not the best and can be quite slow at times.
+Drink selection is decent (tea could be better), and it's very cheap (55 NT$ for a tea).